DISCOVER 700 YEARS OF HISTORY

 As far back as the 13th Century a dwelling sat on the current Woodlands site.
 In 1971, archaeologists searching beneath the hotel discovered a network of ancient tunnels and a domed subterranean chamber.

 Sir Walter Raleigh owned Woodlands and leased the building to Sir William Peryam, a key judge in the trial of Mary Queen of Scots.
 The manor’s original cellars exist to this day

 The Rev J. Copplestone turned one of the Woodlands barns into a private chapel.
 You can still see the bell from the landing outside Room 17.

-In the mid-1800s, ‘Woodland Cottage’ belonged to Henry Digby – a naval officer who played a key role in the Battle of Trafalgar.
-He commanded the smallest ship in the fleet, the 64-gun Africa, yet managed to board and demand the surrender of the 134-gun Santissima Trinidad, Spain’s flagship and the largest vessel in the world
+Woodland Cottage belonged to Henry Digby – a naval officer who played a key role in the Battle of Trafalgar.
+He commanded the smallest ship in the fleet, yet managed to overpower Spain’s flagship and the largest vessel in the world

 In 1909, Woodlands became a GP surgery.
 Later in the mid-20th century, it was almost demolished and redeveloped.
 Thankfully, the building achieved listed status in 1951, making it one of the first listed buildings in the UK.